Denis-Tojaga/RestaurantSearch_App/README.md

 RestaurantSearchApp is a simple mobile aplication which allows user to search for a certain term about food.
 <br>
-The app then communicates with an API and gives information about all restaurants nearby.
+The app then communicates with an API and gives back the information about all restaurants nearby.
 <br>
 Clicking on the food image it show a detailed view of that restaurant
 <br>